JeTeeS/MemoryOptimizer/README.md

 - Continuously incrementing parameters such as RGB floats

 > [!NOTE]
-> This option might have a significant performance impact at higher parameter counts, if you can it is better decrease step count to improve sync latency.
+> This option may have a significant performance impact at higher parameter counts, so it is better decrease step count to improve sync latency if possible.

-### Sync steps
+### Sync Steps

-Sync steps are the amount of steps the system divides your params into to sync them, this means a higher number will take longer to sync, but will take up less parameter space (this depends on how many parameters are selected of each type).
-It is generally recommended to have as few sync steps as possible, the more steps you have the longer the system will take to completely sync.
-Try changing this number and see if you save significantly more or less space with your selected parameters!
+Sync steps are the amount of steps the system divides your params into to sync them.
+A higher number will take longer to sync, but will take up less parameter space (depending on how many parameters are selected of each type).

+It is generally recommended to have as few sync steps as possible, as the more steps you have the longer the system will take to completely sync.
+Try changing this number to see if you save significantly more or less space with your selected parameters.

 > [!NOTE]
-> By default the sync steps slider is limited to 4, but this can be unlocked in the settings.
+> By default the sync steps slider is limited to 4 steps, but this can be unlocked in the settings.